duncanhobbs/lecture-source-py/source/rst/coase.rst

 A Quantitative Interpretation
 -----------------------------

-Coases ideas were expressed verbally, without any mathematics.
+Coase's ideas were expressed verbally, without any mathematics.

 In fact, his essay is a wonderful example of how far you can get with clear thinking and plain English.